djalbat/reaction/README.md

 In either case, because the element is being mounted or re-mounted, the `render()` method should return the element's children.
 It is perfectly safe to return `null` or `undefined` on occasion, however.
 In either case the return value will be coerced to an empty array.

 Guidance on how to handle updates can be found in the 'Recommended patterns' section at the foot of the Inference readme file.

+## Compiling from source

+Automation is thanks to [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
+The pertinent commands are:

+    npm run build-debug
+    npm run watch-debug

 ## Acknowledgements